saurabh1088/notes/iOS/Networking/URLLoadingSystem.md

 - [ ] 2.
 Explore data upload and download tasks, what will happen when network is lost while upload and download is in progress
 - [ ] 3.
 Upload/Download tasks scenarios while app goes to background or is killed, what needs to be done.
+- [ ] 4.
+Check usage and difference in timeoutIntervalForRequest and timeoutIntervalForResource